Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

 the simulation is run) that contains multiple files that describe the initial and final state of the system, and optionally files that track metrics on each round, and more.

-The other option is to use the "batch-run.py" script to run multiple instances of the simulation at once, using multiprocessing.
+The other option is to use the ```batch-run.py``` script to run multiple instances of the simulation at once, using multiprocessing.
 An example of such a command is:

-    python batch-run.py --execution_id=batch-run-varying-k --n=1000 --k 100 501 100 --alpha=0.3
+    python batch-run.py --n=1000 --k 100 501 100 --alpha=0.3 --execution_id=batch-run-varying-k

 which runs the simulation for 5 different values of k (100, 200, 300, 400, 500).
-The output of all the runs is again saved in a relevant folder, with subfolders for each execution.
+The output of all the runs is saved in a relevant folder, with subfolders for each execution.

 Again, running:

     python batch-run.py --help

-will show all the different options and the default values of all parameters.
+will show all the different options and the corresponding default values for batch running simulations.

 ## License
-This project is licensed under the terms of the Apache 2.0 [license](LICENSE).
+This project is licensed under the terms and conditions of the Apache 2.0 [license](LICENSE).
+Contributions are welcome and will be covered by the same license.